xLightsSequencer/xLights/README.txt

    -- bug (keith)  Fix inactive ruler stops it measuring -- bug (keith)  Fix star chops off top node
 2020.42 October 5 2020
-   -- enh (keith)  Add support for shader events tied to a timing track (see Ligtning shader as an example) -- bug (keith)  Fix star where start is on the inside of the star is not working
+   -- enh (keith)  Add support for shader events tied to a timing track (see Lightning shader as an example) -- bug (keith)  Fix star where start is on the inside of the star is not working
                    The problem with this fix is it is NOT automatic.
 Changes will need to be manually made to the start location drop down
    -- bug (keith)  Star model for some sizes includes the wrong number of nodes in each layer